 A Water Supply Analysis has been undertaken to size water tanks for potable water, acknowledge roof area availability for harvesting and local climatic conditions.
 This analysis details a 15,000L capacity of potable water per bedroom (therefore 60,000L for a 4x bedroom home) plus water storage to satisfy NSW Rural Fires Service requirements.
-A minimum roof area of 175m2 is recommended to be connected to the proposed water supply system in order to capture the average annual demand volumes.
+A minimum roof area of 175m is recommended to be connected to the proposed water supply system in order to capture the average annual demand volumes.
 Finally, this volume of water is estimated to provide approximately 92 days of potable water servicing if no rain occurs, which, in considering the areas. high annual rainfall records, is unlikely.

 An On-Site Sewage Management Assessment Report has been prepared which details the quantity of land required to cater for effluent disposal and recommends minor earthworks to support efficient disposal, specifically 300mm (height) of fill across each irrigation bed.
-This assessment also collated previous geotechnical analysis to guide the preferred locations of Land Application Areas, which has been confirmed through the Concept Plan.
-As demonstrated within the assessment report and Concept Plan, suitable land area is available within the rezoning footprint to enable on-site sewage management.
+This assessment also collated previous geotechnical analysis to guide the preferred locations of Land Application Areas.
+As demonstrated within the assessment report, suitable land area is available within the rezoning footprint to enable on-site sewage management.